VarshVishwakarma/fake-news-detector/README.md

-AI-Powered Fake News Detector
+📰 AI-Powered Fake News Detector

 A web application built with Streamlit, leveraging machine learning and the Gemini API to detect whether a news article is likely real or fake.

-Overview
+🔍 Overview

-This project provides a user-friendly interface where users can enter a topic of interest.
-It then uses the Gemini API to perform a web search, retrieve a recent news article, generate a concise summary, and analyze it using a pre-trained Logistic Regression model to classify the article as "Real" or "Fake".
+This project provides a user-friendly interface for detecting fake news.
+Users can enter a topic of interest, and the app will:

+Fetch the latest news article using the Gemini API.

+Generate a concise AI summary.

+Analyze the text with a pre-trained Logistic Regression model to classify it as Real or Fake.

-Features
+✨ Features

-Real-time News Analysis: Fetches and analyzes the latest news articles from the web.
+Real-time News Analysis: Fetches and analyzes the latest news articles.

-AI-Powered Summarization: Utilizes Google's Gemini API to generate concise summaries.
+AI-Powered Summarization: Uses Gemini API to generate concise summaries.

-Machine Learning Classification: Uses a trained TF-IDF Vectorizer and Logistic Regression model to detect fake news.
+Machine Learning Classification: TF-IDF + Logistic Regression for fake news detection.

-Source Linking: Provides a direct link to the original article for verification.
+Source Linking: Direct link to the original article for verification.

-Simple Web Interface: Easy-to-use UI built with Streamlit.
+Simple Web Interface: Easy-to-use UI powered by Streamlit.

-How It Works
+⚙️ How It Works

 User Input: Enter a news topic (e.g., "global economy") in the text field.

-API Call: The app uses the Gemini API to search the web for the latest related news.
+API Call: App fetches the latest news related to the topic via Gemini API.

-Summarization: The Gemini API returns:

-A concise AI-generated summary.

-The original article title and URL.
+Summarization: Returns an AI-generated summary, title, and URL.

-Text Transformation: The summary is transformed into a numerical format using a pre-trained TF-IDF Vectorizer (vectorizer.jb).
+Text Transformation: Summary is converted using TF-IDF vectorizer (vectorizer.jb).

-Prediction: The transformed data is fed into a pre-trained Logistic Regression model (lr_model.jb), producing a prediction:
+Prediction: Logistic Regression model (lr_model.jb) predicts:

-1 = Real
+1 → Real

-0 = Fake
+0 → Fake

-Display Results: The app shows:

-Article title

-Summary

-Authenticity prediction (color-coded)

-Link to the original source
+Display Results: Shows title, summary, authenticity prediction (color-coded), and original source link.

-Getting Started
+🚀 Getting Started
 Prerequisites

-Python 3.7 or higher
+Python 3.7+

 Pre-trained model files: